 Briena Harmening resides and works in Nashville, Tennessee.
 She is a 2010 MFA graduate from the University of Tennessee.
-In February, she will begin teaching art at Hillwood High School.
+She currently teaches at Hillwood High School.

 Cross-stitch, quilts, doilies, the sound of my grandmother’s sewing machine, my mom threading her needle for another country-style alphabet: this is the art I grew up with and it is these kinds of traditional women’s work, infused with autobiography, that drive my own practice.

 In my work, I combine fiber media with various forms of painting, thereby pushing the limits of tradition and renegotiating the relationship between art and craft.
 My work is both contemporary and personal: drawing influences from street art and punk rock, and incorporating found objects and spray painted surfaces that become backgrounds for text.
 The words that I choose – phrases, fragments, and excerpts – document my thoughts about life, loss, and love.
 This is one of many binaries I explore and seek to balance in my work, along with the traditional and contemporary, the private and public, the domestic and manufactured, and what is delicate and hard.